BrawS-HackFest/GrowBiz-FE/README.md

 An application has been developed to address various issues related to the 17 Sustainable Development Goals (SDGs), particularly focusing on challenges related to **Quality Education** (SDG No. 4) and **Decent Work and Economic Growth** (SDG No. 8).
 The main features offered include courses for the development of micro, small, and medium enterprises (UMKM), as well as a platform for finding needed workforce.

 ## 📖 GrowBiz-FE
-This repository is utilized to store the source code of our application, particularly on the server side.
-We employ Golang with the Gin framework as the core of this application.
-For data storage, we use MySQL.
-In the development of this application, we have also integrated several third-party services, such as authentication using Firebase and a payment gateway using Midtrans.
-For deployment, we plan to utilize the Google Cloud Platform (GCP).
+This repository is used to store the source code of our application, especially on the display side.
+We use the Flutter framework as the core of this application.
+In developing this application, we have also integrated several third party services, such as authentication using Firebase and payment gateway using Midtrans.
+For implementation.

 ## 💻 Features
 - Authentication ✔️